nucleome/docs/source/data_service.rst

     :align: center
     :figwidth: 640px

-    For the first time to connect NucleServer to Google Sheet, you need to give permission of NucleServer to read the data on your public Google Sheet.
+    For the first time to connect NucleServer to Google Sheet, you need to permit NucleServer to read the data on your public Google Sheet.

 Open that link in a web browser, log in using your Google account, and grant the permissions.